What does the Initiative do?

 Would I need to visit a dispensary to purchase psilocybin?

-Retail sales of psilocybin would not be limited to specialized stores – so-called “dispensaries”.
+No. Retail sales of psilocybin would not be limited to specialized stores – so-called “dispensaries”.
 Psilocybin could be sold by any licensed retail business in California.
-However, on a practical level, some businesses might be unwilling to sell psilocybin due to the fact that psilocybin would remain a Schedule I controlled substance under federal law, which can create issues relating to banking and Federal taxes.
+But on a practical level, some businesses might be unwilling to sell psilocybin due to the fact that psilocybin would remain a Schedule I controlled substance under federal law, which can create issues relating to banking and Federal taxes.

 Does the Initiative ensure that psilocybin is clearly labeled?

-If the ballot measure passes, when can sales begin?
+If the ballot measure passes, when can sales begin

 Provisions relating to personal possession and cultivation would become law from the instant that the vote total is certified.
 Commercial cultivation would commence on January 1st, 2023.
 Retail sales would commence on April 19th, 2023 (Bicycle Day).
 These dates are explicitly defined in the Initiative legal text.